 All financial obligations to the College must be cleared before any transcripts are released.

-Student Recording and Distribution of Course Lectures and Materials

-Students may not photograph, record (using audio or video technology), duplicate, reproduce, transmit, distribute, or upload or share via internet or website environments any class lectures, discussion, and/or other course materials, unless written permission has been obtained in advance from the instructor.
+Student Recording and Distribution of Course Lectures and Materials or share via internet or website environments any class lectures, discussion, and/or other course materials, unless written permission has been obtained in advance from the instructor.